Pore-scale imaging of hydrogen and methane storage in fractured aquifer rock: The impact of gas type on relative permeability: Acknowledgments

 \section{Acknowledgments}

-This study was financed in part by Fluxys, Belgium.
-We also acknowledge research funding from the Belgian Federal Energy Transition Fund (project BE-HyStore), the Research Foundation-Flanders (FWO, project G004820N and G51418N) and Ghent University's Special Research Fund (BOF/COR/2022/008).
-We gratefully acknowledge Prof. Kamaljit Singh and Zaid Jangda (Heriot-Watt University) for their advice on designing our hydrogen flow setup.
+This study received funding from the Research Foundation-Flanders (FWO projects G004820N), the Energy Transition Fund of the Belgian Federal Governement (project BE-HyStore) and Ghent University's special Research Fund (BOF/COR/2022/008).
+SB acknowledges support from the FWO under fellowship 1S30825N.
+HO and TB acknowledge support from the FWO under project G037222N.
+TB acknowledges financial support from Fluxys, Belgium.
+We also acknowledge Prof. Kamaljit Singh and Zaid Jangda (Heriot-Watt University) for their guidance in designing the hydrogen flow setup and Yves Israel (Department of Physics and Astronomy, Ghent University) for technical assistance with the experimental setup.